m-jahn/R-notebook-ralstonia-proteome/README.md

 - genome scale model simulations (FBA/RBA)
 - barcoded transposon knockout library

 All care was taken to guarantee scientific accuracy and adhere to good scientific practice in terms of statistics, reproducibility and code documentation.
-Please report any errors by filing a [github issue](https://github.com/m-jahn/R-notebook-ralstonia-proteome/issues) for this repository.
+Please report any errors by filing a [github issue](https://github.com/m-jahn/R-notebook-ralstonia-proteome/issues) for this repository, or contact michael.jahn@scilifelab.se.

 ### How to run the pipelines